Don't delay your care at Mayo Clinic

 Nutritional supplements are meant to complement a healthy diet, not replace it.
 If you're generally healthy and eat a wide variety of foods, you probably don't need nutritional supplements.

 In certain cases, however, fortified foods and dietary supplements may be useful in providing one or more nutrients.
-For example, adults age 50 or older may not get enough vitamin B-12 in their diets and may need fortified foods or a nutritional supplement.
+For example, women who are pregnant or hoping to conceive are advised to take prenatal vitamins that contain folic acid.

 You also may want to consider a nutritional supplement if you don't eat enough healthy foods or don't eat a healthy variety of foods — especially if you have an underlying medical condition.